Duration: 9:00 am until 5:30 pm; daily; year-round

 Downtown Portland: Enjoy the sites of Pioneer Square and learn about the great diversity found in Portland’s downtown area, the historical importance it has played in the state’s history and the fast-growing culture that exists in the City of Portland.
 Learn about the final resting place of many prominent and notable citizens of Oregon, including many governors and United State Senators and other notable burials in the City of Portland.

 More than 10,000 individual rose bushes bloom in the International Rose Test Garden from late May through October, representing over 610 different rose varieties.
 The majority of roses in the Garden are commercially available.
 About 10 to 20 varieties are replaced each year with some of the best new roses released onto the market.
-We will visit the rose garden seasonally.
+We will visit the International Rose Test Garden from May through mid-October.

 NW 23rd Avenue: This avenue is the heart of the Nob Hill District and is filled with century-old Victorian and Craftsman-style storefronts housing unique boutiques alongside national retailers, interspersed with coffee shops and on-trend restaurants and bars.
 In short, it’s a shopper’s and diners paradise.